Health coaching for managers

 • is recommended before and after breathing exercises

-• can also be integrated into short breaks
+• Can also be integrated into short breaks

-• preferably with guidance
+• best under guidance

-• can be customized according to objectives
+• Customizable according to objectives

-• Proper breathing during exposure is essential
+• Correct breathing during exposure is essential

-• recommended also with an empty stomach
+• also recommended on an empty stomach

 • Cryo sauna as a great alternative to ice bathing, as it is less mentally demanding